REVELATION 2 - 3

 And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord… Ephesians 5:18-19

 Did you notice that the results of letting the Word of God dwell in one’s life richly and being filled with the Spirit are identical?
 That’s because they are two sides of the same coin.
 The filling of the Holy Spirit and the intake of the Word of God cannot be separated.
-You cannot have the one without the other.
+You cannot have one without the other.
 How can someone be filled with the Holy Spirit and not be filled with his Word?
 How can someone be filled with his Word and not be filled with his Holy Spirit?
 There is no substitute in the life of a believer for the Word of God.
 No experience can duplicate its multifaceted and indispensable work.
 Have you been reading your Bible?
 It's the sanctifying life-changing Word of God you know.
-It can and will change your life when you take it in, cherish it in your heart and let it take deep root … way down in your soul.
+It can and will change your life when you take it in, cherish it in your heart and let it take root … way down in your soul.
 Jesus, in his prayer for us in John 17:17, prayed to his Father,

 Sanctify them by your truth.
 Your word is truth.,